marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "your own loop (example)", "for loop"}}

 Write a higher-order function `loop` that provides something like a `for` loop statement.
 It should take a value, a test function, an update function, and a body function.
-Each iteration, it should first run the test function on the current loop value and stop if that returns false.
+Each iteration, it should first run the test function on the current loop value and stop if that returns `false`.
 It should then call the body function, giving it the current value, and finally call the update function to create a new value and start over from the beginning.

 When defining the function, you can use a regular loop to do the actual looping.